JTMelly/QBeach/README.md

 -   https://github.com/JTMelly/CaorleCruscotto
 -   https://github.com/JTMelly/XBeach-utils

-Gemini CLI gemini-3-flash-preview was used throughout the development of this project.
+Various free [OpenCode](https://github.com/anomalyco/opencode/tree/v2) agents were used at multiple stages of this project, especially when generating docstrings, refactoring core functions, and planning UI logic.

 ## Tutorial
 The following tutorial makes use of the sample files found in ```ExampleData/```.
 Approximately 10 minutes of 1 m waves were simulated on the southwest coast of the imaginary Isle of Miciocristo in the Tuscan Archipelago.